joeldev/JLRoutes/README.md

 See JLRoutes.h for the list of constants.

-### Handler Block ###
+### Handler Block Chaining ###

-As you may have noticed, the handler block is expected to return a boolean for if it has handled the route or not.
+The handler block is expected to return a boolean for if it has handled the route or not.
 If the block returns `NO`, JLRoutes will behave as if that route is not a match and it will continue looking for a match.
 A route is considered to be a match if the pattern string matches **and** the block returns `YES`.

 It is also important to note that if you pass nil for the handler block, an internal handler block will be created that simply returns `YES`.

-### More Complex Example ###
+### Example ###

 ```objc
 [[JLRoutes globalRoutes] addRoute:@"/:object/:action/:primaryKey" handler:^BOOL(NSDictionary *parameters) {